ChipCruncher72/bfc/README.md

 To download the `bfc` toolchain, you must first have [Zig 0.15.x](https://ziglang.org/download/#:~:text=52MiB-,0.15.2,-2025%2D10%2D11) installed

 > [!NOTE]
-> master or version prior to 0.15 may work, though it is recommended to use a 0.15 version of the compiler for ensured compatibily
+> master or versions prior to 0.15 may work, though it is recommended to use a 0.15 version of the compiler for ensured compatibily

 After you have installed Zig, download the repository and cd into it.
 Then run
 ```sh